Check out our selection of Black Lyon gifts & merchandise!

 A step-by-step manual for adults who love and care for older adults.
 One afternoon, music therapist Christina Britton Conroy was taking nursing home residents to activities.
 She was thrilled when a sweet, disoriented lady joined her group.
 “Mary, it’s so good to see you.
 Do you want to go to the Bible study or BINGO?” she asked.
 Mary replied, “I want to go to Lithuania.”

 The basis for successful relationships is simple: You turn to each other and you can heal, turn against each other and you damage.
 Getting to that “turning to” place is where it gets complicated and very personal.
 Using a rare mix of the author’s personal and professional experience, this book will show you how.
-This book is moving to out-of-print status soon.
-Order your copy while it's still out!
+This book is in out-of-print status.
+Order your copy while retailers have inventory.

 THE FINE ART OF BEING VERTICAL: Surviving the Loss of a Child